 We have no prior experience in conducting and managing the clinical trials necessary to obtain regulatory approvals, including approval by the FDA.
 The time required to obtain FDA and other approvals is unpredictable but typically takes many years following the commencement of clinical trials, depending upon the type, complexity and novelty of the product candidate.
 The standards that the FDA and its foreign counterparts use when regulating us require judgment and can change, which makes it difficult to predict with certainty their application.
 Any analysis we perform of data from preclinical and clinical activities is subject to confirmation and interpretation by regulatory authorities, which could delay, limit or prevent regulatory approval.
 We or our collaborators may also encounter unexpected delays or increased costs due to new government regulations, for example, from future legislation or administrative action, or from changes in FDA policy during the period of product development, clinical trials and FDA regulatory review.
-It is impossible to predict whether legislative changes will be enacted, or whether FDA or foreign regulations, guidance or interpretations will be changed, or the impact of such changes, if any.
+Further, infections and deaths related to COVID-19 are disrupting certain healthcare and healthcare regulatory systems globally.
+Such disruptions could divert healthcare resources away from, or materially delay review by, the FDA and comparable foreign regulatory agencies.
+As a result of the FDA's updated industry guidance for conducting clinical trials issued on March 18, 2020 and revised on July 2, 2020, we may experience delays in of the enrollment of patients in our future clinical trials, if any.
+It is unknown how long these disruptions could continue, were they to occur.
+Any elongation or de-prioritization of preclinical studies or clinical trials or delay in regulatory review resulting from such disruptions could materially affect the development and study of our product candidates.
+It is impossible to predict whether additional legislative changes will be enacted, or whether FDA or foreign regulations, guidance or interpretations will be changed, or the impact of such changes, if any.